unicolas/unicolas.github.io/src/lib/posts/2023-11-23-scott-encoding-adts-into-objects.md

 ```
 Once more, we find `MAYBE = ID`.

-The protocol is set to the instance creation methods `makeNothing` and `makeJust:` and a `caseNothing:caseJust:` for the pattern-matching `MAYBE`.
+The protocol is set to the instance creation methods `makeNothing` and `makeJust:`, plus `caseNothing:caseJust:` for the pattern-matching `MAYBE`.

 ```smalltalk
 Class {